codex-academy/FunctionFun/eating-out.md

 ## Also

-Your function should also be able to work out how much Joe should pay.
+Your functions should also be able to work out how much Joe should pay.

 message 1: